-- the data sources related to the "Input Data" that were used for ML model training.
+- the data sources related to the "Input Data" that were used for ML model training, which have been used as a list of NF instance (or NF set) identifiers.

-NOTE 5: This can be a subset of the possible Input Data specified for a certain analytics type.
+NOTE 6: This can be a subset of the possible Input Data specified for a certain analytics type.

-- the data sources that have been used as a list of NF instance (or NF set) identifiers.

-NOTE 6: Spatial validity and Validity period are determined by MTLF internal logic and it is a subset of AoI if provided in ML Model Filter Information and of ML Model Target Period, respectively.